Goldman Sachs profit beats estimates, boosted by strong equities trading

 Analysts had expected earnings of $4.89 per share and revenue of $8.83 billion, according to IBES estimate from Refinitiv.

-Goldman’s main rival Morgan Stanley (MS.N) is scheduled to report quarterly results on Thursday.
+JPMorgan Chase & Co (JPM.N) reported a better-than-expected quarterly profit on Tuesday as higher interest income and buoyant consumer lending offset lower activity at its trading desks.
+Also on Tuesday, Wells Fargo & Co (WFC.N) reported higher quarterly profit despite flat revenue as the bank benefited from lower costs.
+Top Goldman rival Morgan Stanley (MS.N) is scheduled to report quarterly results on Thursday.

-Editing by Saumyadeb Chakrabarty and Steve Orlofsky
+Reporting by Matt Scuffham; Editing by Saumyadeb Chakrabarty and Steve Orlofsky